-If the offender is a licensed professional, the respective Board under the Professional Regulation Commission may either suspend or revoke his/her license to practice the profession.
+If the offender is a licensed professional, the respective Boards under the Professional Regulation Commission may either suspend or revoke his/her license to practice the profession.

-- (c) Penalties Collected The penalties collected pursuant to this Section shall be put into a special fund to be administered by the DOH and shall be used for awareness campaigns and other priority HIV and AIDS activities of the PNAC. - SEC.
-40. Immunity from Suit for HIV Educators, Licensed Social Workers, Health Workers and Other HIV and AIDS Services Providers.
-Any person involved in the provision of HIV and AIDS services, including HIV educators, licensed social workers, health workers, and other HIV and AIDS services providers, shall be immune from suit, arrest, or prosecution, and from civil, criminal, or administrative liability, on the basis of their delivery of such services in Sections 9 to 16 and 19 to 26 hereof, or in relation to the legitimate exercise of protective custody of children, whenever applicable.
-The DOJ, DILG, and the PNP in coordination with the PNAC, shall develop the mechanism for the implementation of this provision.
+c.
+Penalties Collected. - The penalties collected pursuant to this Section shall be put into a special fund to be administered by the DOH and shall be used for awareness campaigns and other priority HIV and AIDS activities of the PNAC.

+SEC.
+40. Immunity from suit for HIV educators, licensed social workers, health workers and other HIV and AIDS service providers. - Any person involved in the provision of HIV and AIDS services, including HIV educators, licensed social workers, health workers, and other HIV and AIDS service providers, shall be immune from suit, arrest, or prosecution, and from civil, criminal, or administrative liability, on the basis of their delivery of such services in Secs.
+9 to 16 and 19 to 26 hereof, or in relation to the legitimate exercise of protective custody of children, whenever applicable.
+The DOJ, the DILG, and the PNP, in coordination with the PNAC, shall develop the mechanism for the implementation of this provision.

-ARTICLE XI FINAL PROVISIONS
+ARTICLE XI APPROPRIATIONS